What is iCloud for Windows?

 After you set up iCloud on an iPhone, iPad, iPod touch, or Mac, you can use iCloud for Windows to access your photos, videos, calendar, files, and other important information on your Windows PC.
 Your information stays up to date on all your devices.

-To get iCloud for Windows, see the Apple Support article Download iCloud for Windows.
+You can download iCloud for Windows from the Microsoft Store.
+See the Apple Support article Download iCloud for Windows.

 Here are the iCloud features available in iCloud for Windows:

 iCloud Photos, iCloud Shared Photo Library, and Shared Albums